GodotSteam/GodotSteam-Docs/docs/tutorials/common_issues.md

 ---

+## Steam Overlay and Forward+ / Vulkan

+Every so often folks will find that Steam overlay does not work when running their project from the Godot 4.x editor.
+This has been the case since the Godot 4 alpha builds.
+Steam overlay _should_ work fine when using Compability / OpenGL mode; also the Steam overlay will work when the game is exported and run from the Steam client itself, as Steam injects the overlay during boot.

+Certain driver versions on GPUs will allow Steam overlay to work with Forward+ mode.
+If the overlay isn't working, you may want to try changing version numbers.

+A user also reported that with NVidia driver version 546.33, in Forward+ mode, that the game stuttered / jittered a bit when Steam was initialized.
+However, the stuttering went away when switching to Compatibility mode.

+---

 ## Leaderboard Names

 I haven't actually confirmed this yet, but it seems that a dash in the leaderboard name will cause it to fail.
 For example, ***this-leaderboard*** will probably not work but ***this_leaderboard*** will.